 We know that's not the case, here in the Year of Apatow, where the romantic comedies that willfully go against the traditional grain are the ones reaping millions, while same-olds tank with numbing regularity.
 Still the cliché persists, and I find this most mysterious and perplexing.
 So I put it to you, my sagely Living Rom-Commers: Why do you suppose this romantic comedy inanity refuses to die?

 And is there any way that we the public and pros and produced-writers-to-be can kill it?
-(I know such a notion is existential; it's a bit like trying to get the Democrats to end the war, but we can always hope.)
 It's not just the fate of our genre at stake, it's my sanity: there's only so many thrown-screenplay spec missiles my wall can withstand, before my mind snaps and I'm writing one myself, brain-dead as the next rom-com zombie: every good boy stops flights, every good boy stops flights, every good boy...